 Justice for children can be better achieved by providing crucial resources for their lawyers.
 The ABA Children’s Rights Litigation Committee’s growing library of publications, tapes and podcasts gives attorneys who represent children the tools to successfully defend their rights.

-Key assets in the library include the award-winning video, Interviewing the Child Client, which provides tips on how to assess a child’s developmental level and build rapport.
-Different strategies are presented to counter common challenges of counseling children.
+Key assets include the award-winning video, Interviewing the Child Client, which provides tips on how to assess a child’s developmental level and build rapport.

 Grandfamilies.org – an online legal resource to better educate individuals about state laws, legislation and policy in support of relatives and the children in their care.
 Designed for caregivers as well as policymakers, advocates and attorneys.
 Attorneys wishing to get more involved should explore the Legal Impact Network for Kin (LINK) found on the website.